daparker/pending-banner-releases/README.md

 ## Change Log
 **Version 1.4.0** - January 24, 2023
-* Changed the default Oracle JDBC connection string to the format supported by pluggable databases RAC.
+* Changed the default Oracle JDBC connection string to the Service Name format used by pluggable databases and RAC.
-* If the first connection attempt to an Oracle database fails, retry with the old JDBC connection string format.
+* If the first connection attempt to an Oracle database fails, retry with the old SID format.

 **Version 1.3.0** - December 23, 2021
 * Added checks for missing config values for Oracle databases.